mekaufman/iam/iam-intro-video.md

 # Video - {{site.data.keyword.cloud_notm}} IAM introduction video
 {: #show_me_video}

-With {{site.data.keyword.cloud}} Identity and Access Management (IAM), you can add and remove users to your account, create access groups for a quick access assignment process, assign individual access to all types of resources including IAM, Cloud Foundry, and classic infrastructure, and more.
+With {{site.data.keyword.cloud}} Identity and Access Management (IAM), you can add and remove users to your account, assign users access, and more.
+Create access groups to quickly assign groups of users the same access, or assign individual access to all types of resources, including IAM, Cloud Foundry, and classic infrastructure.
 {: shortdesc}

 <div class="embed-responsive embed-responsive-16by9" data-hd-video="video">